lancedb/lance/docs/examples/llm_training.rst

         print(f"train_perplexity: {perplexity}")

-One tip: If your lance dataset is huge (like the wikitext_500K is), and you want to debug the model to look out for errors, you may want to wrap the dataloader in an :meth:`iter()` function and only run it for a few batches.
+One tip: If your lance dataset is huge (like the wikitext_500K is), and you want to debug the model to look out for errors, you may want to wrap the dataloader in an :meth:`iter()` function and only run it for a couple batches.

 And that's basically it!